juremaj/photostim_deve/docs/protocols/calibration_microscope/burn_spots.md

     b) IR shutter is closed

-    c) Polariser controlling the laser power is set too low (should be 6 - 140 mW for this protocol)
+    c) Polariser controlling the laser power is set too low (should be around 140 mW for this protocol)